 What is an interpole in a DC machine?

-➥ To lessen the excess air gap flux under the trailing pole tip, the interpoles are tapering in shape, i.e., they have a broad base and a smaller pole shoe area.
+➥ Between the main poles, there are little poles that are attached to the yoke. ➥ To lessen the excess air gap flux under the trailing pole tip, the interpoles are tapering in shape, i.e., they have a broad base and a smaller pole shoe area. ➥ To prevent saturation, the air gap under the interpoles is larger than the air gap under the main field poles.

-➥ To provide the commutating pole strength that yields the optimal commutation, a resistor connected in parallel with the commutating pole (interpole) windings is modified and permanently set at the factory.
+➥ They are connected in series with the armature and wound with very few turns of heavy-gauge copper wire, carrying the entire armature current. ➥ In the case of a generator, their polarity is the same as the main pole. ➥ To provide the commutating pole strength that yields the optimal commutation, a resistor connected in parallel with the commutating pole (interpole) windings is modified and permanently set at the factory.
+Important terms.

 There are two different types of magnetic fluxes present in a DC machine: armature flux and main field flux.
-Armature reaction refers to the impact of armature flux on the main field flux.
+Armature reaction refers to how the armature flux affects the main field flux.
+The effect of armature reaction can be reduced through specific methods.

 2. Using commutation poles or interpoles.

-3. By reducing the cross section of pole pieces.
+3. This can be achieved by reducing the cross section of the pole pieces. |

 |